nus-cs2103-AY2122S1/ip/docs/README.md

 * Have you always wanted your own personal assistant?
 * Are you tired of manually keeping track of your ever-changing tasks?

-Then Jarvis is perfect for you :wink:
+Then Jarvis is perfect for you 😉

 Jarvis is an **ABSOLUTELY FREE** and easy-to-use chatbot that can manage your tasks for you!

 ## Quick Start
 1. Ensure that Java 11 is installed.
-2. Download the latest JAR file from [here]()
+2. Download the latest JAR file from [here](https://github.com/Preshita01/ip/releases)
 3. Open duke.jar

 ## Features